Adiiigo/adiiigo.github.io/README.md

 # adiiigo.github.io
-This is used to collating the personal projects implmented
+This is used to collate the personal projects implemented